-Dairy products such as milk, cheese, yogurt, and butter all come from animals and are technically admissible, although you’d be wise to omit some and limit others.
-Milk for example contains heaps of lactose (I wouldn’t do it on carnivore or keto), same goes for yogurt.
-You can get away with some cheese and butter on carnivore, but try not to make it a daily fix.
+Dairy products such as milk, cheese, yogurt, and butter all come from animals and are technically admissible.
+Although, you’d be wise to omit some and limit others.

-There are a few supplements that would be worthy of investing in prior to taking on the carnivore diet.
-I’d recommend the following (especially if you’re aiming for optimal health and performance).
+There are a few supplements worthy of investing in while on the carnivore diet.
+I’d recommend the following (especially if you’re unwilling to eat the organs, marrow, and collagen).